Skip to content

 • Only RollbackAsync and DisposeAsync are valid.

-This prevents partial commits after a failure — the entire unit of work must be retried.
+This rule prevents partial commits after a failure.
+Retry the entire unit of work, do not attempt partial recovery.

 csharp